auditOne/documentation/markdowns/How_to_stake_LUNA_on_Terra.md

   > Read [our article](Importance_of_choosing_the_right_validator.md) why it is important to spend some time choosing the right validator before you stake.

-# How to stake LUNA tokens on Terra
+# How to stake LUNA tokens on Terra Station

 ### Prerequisites: